Using Books When Teaching English to Children

 15. Make it fun!

-These 15 ideas will help the children in your classes develop a positive disposition for reading.
-Encouraging a love of books and reading is something special the children will have for life and how wonderful to think that YOU can be a big part of that process!
+These 15 ideas will help children develop a positive attitude towards reading.
+Encouraging a love of books is something they’ll carry with them for life – and how wonderful to know that you can play such an important part in that journey.

 Susan Brown